dustinmichels/biol338-final-project/report/writeup.md

 Similarly, the cluster maps would suggest that the North Atlantic and South Atlantic are the most functionally similar, followed by the North Pacific, followed by the Souther Ocean, and finally the Arabian Sea.

 More analysis underway!

+They stated members of Proteobacteria, including Alphaproteobacteria and Gammaproteobacteria, as well as Cyanobacteria, Deferribacteres, and Thaumarchaeota.

+For me, temperature shadowed by depth.

+Functional redundancy.

+(including Cyanobacteria, De)

 # References